ElpadoCan/SpotMAX/spotmax/docs/source/parameters/parameters_description.rst

   :confval:`Ref. channel segmentation method` and :confval:`Segment reference channel`.

-  See the parameter :confval:`Reference channel end name or path` for more details about the reference channel.
+  See the parameter :confval:`Reference channel end name` for more details about the reference channel.

   Use this parameter if you already have the reference channel segmented with